Fish of Southeast Alaska

 Alaska king salmon fishing usually peaks in June, when the fish swarm in from open ocean to feed on bait fish along the coast and gain mass en route to their spawning grounds.
 Also known as Chinooks, kings are the largest of the Pacific salmon species, averaging 20 to 40 pounds and around three to four feet long.
 Kings tend to put up a long fight.
 The biggest king caught in area waters weighed in at close to 80 pounds.

-2024 Season Limits: Per the Alaska Department of Fish and Game, the limit for nonresidents is one king daily, 28 inches or longer.
+2025 Season Limits: Per the Alaska Department of Fish and Game, the limit for nonresidents is one king daily, 28 inches or longer, with an annual possession limit of one king salmon.

 Silver Salmon (Coho)